Fourier-Mukai and autoduality for compactified Jacobians II: Punctual Hilbert schemes

 \begin{fact}[Altman-Iarrobino-Kleiman, Brian\c con-Granger-Speder] Let $X$ be a connected projective reduced curve with planar singularities.
 Then the Hilbert scheme $\Hilb^n_X$ satisfies the following properties: \begin{enumerate}[(i)] \item $\Hilb^n_X$ is a connected and reduced projective scheme of pure dimension $n$ with locally complete intersection singularities. \item $\Hilbr^n_X$ is dense in $\Hilb^n_X$. \item $\Hilbl^n_X$ is the smooth locus of $\Hilb^n_X$. \end{enumerate} \end{fact} \begin{proof} Part \eqref{F:Hilb-cur1} follows from \cite[Cor.
 7]{AIK} (see also \cite[Prop.
 1.4]{BGS}) and \cite[Prop.
 3.1]{BGS}.
 Part \eqref{F:Hilb-cur2} follows from \cite[Prop.
 1.4]{BGS}.
 Part \eqref{F:Hilb-cur3} follows from \cite[Prop.
 2.3]{BGS}. \end{proof} Note that the above properties \eqref{F:Hilb-cur2} and \eqref{F:Hilb-cur3} of $\Hilb_X^n$ are inherited by its open subset $\Hilbs_X^n$.
 This also holds for the reducedness and the locally complete intersection singularities part of \eqref{F:Hilb-cur1}.

 The punctual Hilbert scheme of $X$ and the moduli space $\bJbar_X$ are related via the Abel map, which is defined as follows.
-Given a line bundle $M$ on $X$, we define the \emph{($M$-twisted) Abel map} by
+Given a line bundle $M$ on $X$, we define the \emph{($M$-twisted) Abel map of degree $d$} by